-All Charges Dropped Against Woman Accused of Assaulting Kellyanne Conway
+All Charges Dropped Against Woman Accused Of Assaulting Kellyanne Conway

 Inabinett’s lawyer, William McDaniel, challenged the claim that any assault took place.

 “Ms. Inabinett saw Kellyanne Conway, a public figure, in a public place, and exercised her First Amendment right to express her personal opinions.
-She did not assault Ms. Conway,” he said last February in a statement to the Daily News.
+She did not assault Ms. Conway,” he said last February in a statement to The New York Daily News.

-The Post reported that Conway could be reached immediately for comment.
+The Washington Post reported that Conway could not be reached for immediate comment.
 McDaniel declined to comment, and said Inabinett also had no comment.